xytovl/steam-runtime-tools/docs/container-runtime.md

 [scout-on-soldier]: #scout-on-soldier

 Steam offers a large number of older native Linux games.
-Some of these games, such as Team Fortress 2, were carefully compiled in a strict `scout` environment, so that they can run in the [scout `LD_LIBRARY_PATH` runtime][ldlp], or in any environment that provides at least the same libraries as scout.
+Some of these games, such as Portal, were carefully compiled in a strict `scout` environment, so that they can run in the [scout `LD_LIBRARY_PATH` runtime][ldlp], or in any environment that provides at least the same libraries as scout.